 There are cost overlaps that can be reduced by joining forces, head offices, etc. There are typically a lot of synergies in accounting, HR, finance and management, and as you go into a purchase, you’re likely to find that there are aspects of the business you are buying that would be doubled up.
 The savings, as you’ll learn, will add up quickly.

 While these synergies may seem like something that happens in large-scale corporations, they can – and do – happen for businesses of all sizes.
 Companies buying competitors or associated businesses happen at all size levels and do so on a regular basis.

-Because of our experience working with businesses for sale, Beal Business Brokers and Advisors is well positioned to help you as you purchase a company and grow your operations.
+Because of our experience working with businesses for sale, Beal Business Brokers and Advisors is well positioned to help you with any acquisition advisory needs.
 Through our strategic planning, we are able to help you realize synergies between your two businesses, evaluate where there is overlap and direct you to opportunities for promotion of your current and gained products, services and assets.